StorageB/custom-command-toggle/README.md

 ![Screenshot-appearance](screenshots/Screenshot-appearance.png)

-For a list of available icons, navigate to icon directory on your computer at `/usr/share/icons/Adwaita/scalable`.
+For a list of available icons, navigate to the icon directory on your computer at `usr/share/icons`.
+For example, browse to `/usr/share/icons/Yaru/scalable` for GNOME 46 running the default Yaru theme in Ubuntu 24.04.
 Enter the file name of the icon you wish to use (without the file extension) in the "Icon" field.